UPDATE: An Overview of Malaysian Legal System and Research

 The Industrial Court was established in 1940 under the Industrial Court of Inquiry Rules but it did not function due to Japanese Occupation.
 The Industrial Court’s objective is to set up principles and guidelines for labour law in the private sector through decisions and awards handed down by the court which will set precedent to be followed in the practice of labour law and industrial relation system.
 The present Industrial Court is instituted under the Industrial Relations Act 1967.
 This website gives further explanations on the Industrial Court’s functions, activities, and jurisdiction.

 The concern for the increase in piracy of copyrighted materials and counterfeiting of goods in Malaysia drove the country to establish an Intellectual Property Court.
 The Malaysian government has approved the establishment of fifteen (15) Sessions Courts with criminal jurisdiction known as “Sessions Court (Intellectual Property)”, one (1) in each state including in Putrajaya.
 In addition, six (6) High Courts with both civil and appellate jurisdictions known as “High Court of Malaya (Intellectual Property)” or “High Court of Borneo (Intellectual Property)” as the case may be, would be established in Kuala Lumpur, Selangor, Johor, Perak, Sabah and Sarawak, with one (1) court already operational in the Kuala Lumpur High Court as of 17 July 2007.
+See this article on IP Court Malaysia.

 The Specialised Construction Court was established in 2013.
 A practice direction on the court is expected to be circulated sometime soon.There are two specialised construction courts – in the High Court of Kuala Lumpur and Shah Alam to handle construction industry-related cases.
 All construction disputes will be handled by this specialised court to facilitate speedy disposal of the cases and thereby help the industry.
+See this article on construction Court in Malaysia.

 The Tribunal for Consumer Claims is an independent body established under Section 85, Part XII, of the Consumer Protection Act 1999 which came into force on 15 November 1999 with the primary function of hearing and determining claims lodged by consumers under the Act and subject to the provisions of the Act.
 Before the establishment of the Tribunal, all disputes between a consumer and a supplier or manufacturer had to be brought before a civil court, which often involved protracted trials and high legal and other costs, not to mention the long delays.
 This website is useful for those intending to file claims under the Tribunal.